compoundingeffects/bigpictureschool/physics.md

 12. **Quantum Entanglement**: Sometimes two particles can be connected in a special way so that what happens to one instantly affects the other, no matter how far apart they are.

-13. **Building Up from Basics**: By using these basic ideas, scientists can explain more complicated things:
+13. **Building Up from Basics**.
+By using these basic ideas, scientists can explain more complicated things:
 * **Thermodynamics**: Thermodynamics explains how heat and energy work in big systems.
 * **Statistical Mechanics**: Statistical mechanics connects how individual particles behave to how big groups of particles behave.
 * **Electromagnetism and Optics**: Electromagnetism and optics explain how light and electromagnetic waves behave.